centau/vide/docs/tut/crash-course/11-control-flow.md

 end
 ```

-A `switch()` call creates a new effect and a new scope as seen in the above
+A `switch()` call creates a new effect and a new stable scope as seen in the
-graph.
-Whenever `menu` updates, it causes the `switch` effect to run, which
+above graph.
+Whenever `menu` updates, it causes the `switch` effect to run,
-will destroy and recreate the switch scope with the new component.
+which will destroy and recreate the switch scope with the new component.

 This will also destroy the internal effect that the button uses to highlight
 itself when it is hovered, each time the switch is rerun.